June 26, 2023

 The NCA Assessment

-The NCA assessment is a crucial step for internationally trained lawyers seeking to practice in Canada.
+The NCA assessment is a crucial step for internationally trained lawyers seeking to practise in Canada.
 This evaluation determines the requirements for obtaining a Certificate of Qualification, allowing you to take the relevant bar exams and become a licensed lawyer in Canada.
 We recommend using the self-assessment tool provided on the NCA website as a starting point to better understand your unique situation.

 Based on your credentials, the NCA will provide you with an assessment that outlines the steps you must take to demonstrate competencies equivalent to Canadian law school graduates.
 This assessment takes into account factors such as your country of education, the type of law degree you hold, and any legal work experience you have acquired.